Wolfsauge/podman_build_otgw/README.md

 ## Licensing

-The scripts in this repository create a customized Ubuntu base image by installing updates and additional software, and then install oobabooga's web app on top of it.
-This process is done solely to create a tailored infrastructure for testing purposes, and does not constitute the creation of a derivative work.
+The contents of this repository do not constitute the creation of derivative work.
+For details, see the LICENSE file.

 ## Warning